Westminster, CA

 Every year, the City flies the South Vietnamese flag at half-staff at the Vietnamese-American War Memorial at Sid Goldstein Freedom Park from April 23 through April 30.
 A commemoration wreath will also be placed at the memorial site.

-The City of Westminster invites you to commemorate the 50th anniversary of the Fall of Saigon at our annual Black April ceremony on Wednesday, April 30th.
+The City of Westminster invites you to our annual Black April ceremony on Thursday, April 30th.
 Join us at 10 a.m. at Sid Goldstein Freedom Park, 14180 All American Way, to honor the lives lost during the Vietnam War.
 The program will include remarks from elected officials, a wreath ceremony, and more.
 All are welcome.

 Parking Information